 What is so bad about believing in aliens and free sex?

-The real harm to Raelians (like Scientologists, Moonies, and a whole batch of others in fringe religions) is that they divert attention from the really important matters of life.
+The real harm to Raelians (like Scientologists, Moonies, and a whole batch of others in fringe religions) is that their attention is diverted from the really important matters of life.
 The founder of the Raelian Movement, Mr Claude Vorilhon, may offer immortality "in a computer without the need for a biological body"2 but for what purpose?